-Two services staggered along the M5 in a small strip of woodland which were once connected by a pedestrian footbridge.
+Two small service area buildings staggered along the M5 in a small strip of woodland.

-Catering: on both sides: Burger King, KFC, Starbucks, The Good Breakfast, Krispy Kreme, Starbucks on the Go plus northbound only: Subway Shops: Waitrose & Partners, WHSmith Main Amenities: on both sides: Showers plus northbound only: Days Inn, Game Zone plus northbound only: Tesla Supercharger 120kW Forecourt: BP, Marks and Spencer Food, Wild Bean Café, Air1 AdBlue, Free Cash Machine
+Catering: on both sides: Burger King, KFC, Starbucks, The Good Breakfast, Krispy Kreme, Starbucks on the Go plus northbound only: Subway Shops: Waitrose & Partners, WHSmith Amenities: on both sides: Showers plus northbound only: Days Inn, Game Zone plus northbound only: Tesla Supercharger 150kW CCS Forecourt: BP, Marks and Spencer Food, Wild Bean Café, Free Cash Machine

 First 2 hours free for all vehicles, after which cars must pay £15 for a further 24 hours and HGVs, caravans and coaches must pay £31 (or £33 to include a £12 meal voucher).